dancebunny98/zapret2/docs/manual.en.md

 Windows:

-- While the `windivert` driver requires administrator privileges, the `winws2` process sets its own integrity level to Low Mandatory Level after initialization.
+- While the `WinDivert` driver requires administrator privileges, the `winws2` process sets its own integrity level to Low Mandatory Level after initialization.
 This prevents write access to almost all files and objects protected by a security descriptor.
 The process can no longer manage services or perform privileged actions.
 However, the Administrators group remains in the process token, so nothing prevents reading most files if they are accessible to Administrators.
 Lua lacks built-in tools for reading directory contents, making it difficult for an attacker to discover files of interest.
 - All `Se*` privileges are irrevocably removed from the token, except for `SeChangeNotifyPrivilege`.
 - A Job object is used to prohibit the creation of child processes and restrict desktop interaction - clipboard access, changing desktop settings, changing display settings, etc.